LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/3-ConnectAnIntegration.md

 In the "ask a question" dialog, add a Bot Integration interaction after the last Bot Statement Text.
 Link the RandomAnimalImage integration in the interaction.

 Then add a Bot Statement Image.
-Add the following in the Image URL field of the interaction `{$botContext.api_RandomAnimalImage.Result}`.
+Add the following in the Image URL field of the interaction `{$api_RandomAnimalImage.imageURL}`.

 The integration interaction will query the API, store the result in a variable, then the image will access to the result variable to display the random image.